Opening a baby’s bank account might be simpler than you think. Here’s all the information you need.

 How do I choose the best baby bank account in Australia?

-When comparing baby bank accounts pay attention to these aspects:
+When comparing baby bank accounts pay attention the following aspects.

-- The standard variable interest rate.
-Interest money in the account earns depends on multiple factors.
+The interest earned depends on multiple factors.
 The financial institution you choose plays an obvious role.
 While credit unions tend to offer better interest rates than mainstream banks, know that this is not always the case.
 Some baby bank accounts let account holders earn bonus interest if they make deposits each month and don’t make any withdrawals.